 In November 1998 after shooting thousands of rolls of colour negative and transparency film and endless hours with various scanners and Macs my first digital camera (Kodak DCS520) arrived and I really enjoyed the transition – becoming something of an advocate for the whole digital process.
 The challenge of shooting every day for the same publications brings it’s own disciplines and my photography became far more ‘focused’.

 Since 2000 I have published articles and essays about my work, the digital process and the nature of our industry.
 My writing is now largely confined to my own blog, although I still sit down at the keyboard and write for others when I can.
+I also have the honour of being a member of the Board of The British Press Photographers’ Association – an organisation which works hard to promote photography.

 It’s an exciting time to be a photographer with new challenges being presented every month and I am on record as saying that I am a very lucky man to be doing what I do.